disko/kotti_content_proxy/README.rst

   kotti.configurators = kotti_content_proxy.kotti_configure

-With this, you'll be able to add calendar and event items in your site.
+With this, you'll be able to add content proxy items in your site.

 .. _Find out more about Kotti: http://pypi.python.org/pypi/Kotti